-Teays Valley Child Development Center functions as an outreach of the Church at the Depot and maintains itself as a community service to provide care and a safe environment of young children, supplementary to their home care, and to provide educationally stimulating experiences in a Christian atmosphere.
+Teays Valley Child Development Center functions as an outreach of Bridge Church and maintains itself as a community service to provide care and a safe environment of young children, supplementary to their home care, and to provide educationally stimulating experiences in a Christian atmosphere.
 Such care includes nutritious meals and the provision of a wide range of learning experiences in an enriched learning environment under the supervision of a professionally trained staff.